camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 As seen in the code snippet a template consist of a number of important components:

 * `$schema : String`: URI pointing towards the [JSON schema](https://json-schema.org/) which defines the structure of the element template `.json` file.
 Element template schemas are maintained in the [element templates JSON schema](https://github.com/camunda/element-templates-json-schema) repository.
 Following the [JSON schema](https://json-schema.org/) standard, you may use them for validation or to get assistance (e.g., auto-completion) when working with them in your favorite IDE.
-Note that the `$schema` attribute is **required** for Camunda Cloud element templates.
+Note that the `$schema` attribute is **required** for Camunda Platform 8 element templates.

   Example (Camunda Platform)